 In this article, we’ll talk about Boswellia’s effects on blood pressure and other use cases where it may be a viable and effective alternative to traditional medication.

-Should you Take Boswellia if Your Blood Pressure is High?
+Should you Take Boswellia if You Have High Blood Pressure?

-Boswellia has shown some form of blood circulation improvements, but the evidence isn’t entirely clear-cut.
+Boswellia has shown some potential for improving blood circulation, but its effects on high blood pressure are not fully established.
+While some studies suggest Boswellia may help manage high blood pressure through vascular relaxation and antioxidant effects, current evidence is limited and more research is needed.
 All we know right now is that in most cases, Boswellia should not be taken in conjunction with blood pressure-increasing medication such as Ibuprofen.

 It also shouldn’t be taken if you’re currently taking steroids to counteract the symptoms of Arthritis.

 There’s still a necessity for clinical trials to confirm these benefits, but it is well-noted that Beta-Boswellic-Acid is an inflammatory compound.
-Also, remember to consult with your doctor about taking Boswellia to see whether or not it’s a good idea, especially if you’re already taking medication.
+Also, remember to consult with your doctor or healthcare provider about taking Boswellia to see whether or not it’s a good idea, especially if you’re already taking medication.

 Other Uses for Boswellia

 Boswellia’s main strength comes from its antioxidant and anti-inflammatory properties.
+Boswellia is available as boswellia serrata extract and boswellia serrata gum resin, both of which are commonly used in dietary supplements.
+The gum resin of Boswellia contains active compounds, such as boswellic acids, that are responsible for its medicinal effects.
+Standardized extracts and standardized extract forms of Boswellia ensure consistent dosing of these active ingredients, helping to maintain quality and efficacy in supplement preparations.
 High levels of BBA (Beta-Boswellic-Acid) can cause confusing effects in your body, so it’s advised to only take Boswellia with low levels of Beta-Boswellic-Acid (not to be confused with Boswellic Acid).

 Some other proven medical conditions whose symptoms are alleviated by the use of Boswellia include: